top of page

 Keep in mind that sometimes solar panels underperform because they need to be cleaned.
 Heavily soiled modules can produce less electricity because the solar radiation is blocked.

-These cover the integrity of the solar panels and protect against solar defects.
-Although most major module manufacturers offer equipment warranties for at least 10 or 12 years, some premium panel manufacturers or lines have longer protection, such as a 20- or even 25-year warranties.
+These cover the integrity of the solar panels and protect against manufacturer defects.
+Although most major module manufacturers offer equipment warranties for at least 10 or 12 years, some premium panel manufacturers or lines have longer protection, such as 20- or even 25-year warranties.

 Gradually, some manufacturers have been offering longer product warranties.
-Just 5 years ago, few offered product warranties of 25 years.
+Just 10 years ago, few offered product warranties of 25 years.
 Now it is relatively common.
-Be careful to not assume that the warranty product is consistent across various models from the same manufacturer.
-In fact, the product warranty varies and is longer with some panels compared to others.
-Sometimes, higher-performance models may have longer warranty periods.
+Beware that the warranty may not be consistent across various models from the same manufacturer.
+Often, the solar panel warranty varies and is longer with some panels compared to others.
+Sometimes, high-performance models may have longer warranty periods.

-Some manufacturers offer the option to extend the warranty period.
-For example, Silfab offers a standard 12-year warranty with the option to extend it to 25 years when using a registered and approved Silfab installer.
+Some solar module manufacturers offer the option to extend the warranty period.
+For example, Silfab offers a standard 12-year warranty on solar panels with the option to extend it to 25 years when using a registered and approved Silfab solar installer.
+Likewise, REC offers a 20-year solar panel warranty for all installers and a 25-year product warranty for REC-certified contractors.

 Power Performance Guarantee Over 25 Years